etlp-clj/.github/profile/README.md

 ## Quick Start
-Check out the following guide for [getting started](https://github.com/etlp-clj/etlp/tree/develop#readme) with etlp
+Check out the following guide to get an overview of developing a connector [with etlp](https://github.com/etlp-clj/etlp/tree/develop#readme)

 <!--

 **Here are some ideas to get you started:**